inductiva/inductiva/README.md

 * You're not limited to a graphical interface or complex configuration scripts.
 Instead, you write small Python programs that seamlessly integrate with your existing codebase.
 * It consolidates various simulation domains, including fluid dynamics, molecular dynamics, plasmas, and structural mechanics, under a single unified entry point.

-In addition to these "computational" aspects, inductiva provides a set of pre-packaged simulation scenarios, that you can run with a couple of lines of Python code.
-Keep reading!

 ## Scenarios